 - 1/4 cup white granulated sugar

-- 2 1/4 tsp quick or rapid-rise yeast, *see Note below for using instant or active dry yeast
+- 2 1/4 teaspoons quick or rapid-rise yeast, *see Note below for using regular instant yeast or active dry yeast

 - 1/2 cup water